 National Pollutant Discharge Elimination System (NPDES)

 Section 402 of the Clean Water Act requires that a discharge of any pollutant or combination of pollutants from a point source to surface waters that are deemed waters of the United States be regulated by an NPDES permit.
-To provide coverage to discharges by natural gas Facilities to waters of the United States, State Water Board staff is proposing the Statewide General NPDES Permit for Discharges from Hydrostatic Testing and site Dewatering of Natural Gas Facilities.
-The proposed general permit will cover discharges from natural gas utility construction and maintenance activities throughout the state including hydrostatic pressure testing of pipelines and site dewatering.
+To provide coverage to discharges by natural gas facilities to waters of the United States, The State Water Board has adopted the Statewide General NPDES Order for Discharges from Natural Gas Utility Construction, Operations and Maintenance Activities.
+This General Order covers discharges from natural gas utility construction and maintenance activities throughout the state including hydrostatic pressure testing of pipelines and site dewatering.

 Any pending Board item is subject to the ex parte communication disclosure requirements of Water Code section 13287.
 Any communications between interested persons and board members (other than at a noticed board meeting or submitted as a comment letter in compliance with the public notice) must be disclosed by the interested person within seven days of the communication.
 Sample disclosure forms are available.